AZORES – The Trip

 Ribeira Grande.
 Museu Casa do Arcano, Caldeira Velha.
 Lagoa do Fogo.
 Salto da Farinha waterfall.
 Ribeira dos Caldeirao Natural Park.

 Furnas & Nordeste.
 Farol do Arnel.
 Miradauo da Ponta Sossego & Mirodouro da Ponta da Madrugada viewpoints.
-Hot spring of Caldeiras (tiny geysers, hot water creeks, strong sulphur).
+Hot springs of Caldeiras (tiny geysers, hot water creeks, strong sulphur).
 Terra Nostra Park.
 Furnas Lake.

 TERCEIRA (regular flight at 20:05).
 Hostel.
 Central Zone of the Town of Angra do Heroismo WHS.